mtiller/ModelicaBook/text/source/components/components/comp_annos.rst

 this variable should be organized under.
 The ``group`` field specifies the name of a "group" **within the specified tab** in which the variable should be placed.
-The ``enable`` field should be given an expression that indicates when the parameter should be shown.
+The ``enable`` field should be given an expression that indicates when the variable should be shown enabled or disabled.
 The ``showStartAttribute`` field can be used to incorporate the ``start`` attributes value (for this variable) into the user interface so the user can easily specify the value of the ``start`` attribute.
 The